codurance/site/_posts/2017-10-27-conventional-interfaces.md

 ---

 Whilst reading [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html), also known as the **SICP** book, I discovered the concept of **Sequences as Conventional Interfaces**.
 Even though it is an idea that I was somewhat familiar with, it was the first time I encountered a more formal definition for it.
 Reading about it has helped me to better understand its full power.
 The ideas and some of the code samples contained in this post originally come from the SICP book.
-Even though it is written using Lisp the ideas and concepts are applicable to most lenguages.
-We will be following them in **Haskell** as it is the lenguage I am currently learning en enjoying, its terse syntax also makes it a great fit for a blog post.
+Even though it is written using Lisp the ideas and concepts are applicable to most languages.
+We will be following them in **Haskell** as it is the language I am currently learning en enjoying, its terse syntax also makes it a great fit for a blog post.

 ## What are Conventional Interfaces

 SICP describes conventional interfaces as a design principle for working with data structures.
-It is composed by a set of standard combinators that connect the different steps required to implement computations in computer programs.
+It is composed of a set of standard combinators that connect the different steps required to implement computations in computer programs.

 The combinators in question may be familiar to you as they will probably be provided in some form in your preferred language, e.g. `map`, ``filter``, ``flatMap`` (also now as ``bind``), `reduce` (also known as `fold`).
 They let us capture common patterns in the implementation of programs that a priori are structurally different, enabling us to think and reason about different programs in the same way.
 This is of great importance as it enables us to intuitively express completely different and unrelated programs applying function composition to this set of combinators.